The Blood Doping Controls: Venous Blood Collection and Dried Blood Spot

 Labelling the blood samples

-The athlete sticks a label on each of the blood collection tubes and one on the "Questions on the biological passport" form.
+The athlete sticks a label on each of the blood collection vials.

 Sealing the collection material

-Venous blood collection: The athlete should open the containers according to the BCO’s instructions.
-She then places a blood sample tube in the correct container and closes the containers with the correct screw lid.
-The lids are easy to close tightly.
-They cannot be screwed in a reverse direction and cannot be reopened.
+The athlete should open the containers according to the BCO’s instructions.
+He then places the blood sample vial into the correct containers and closes the containers with the correct screw lids.
+The lids should be fully tightened but without over-exertion.
+They can no longer be unscrewed in the reverse direction and cannot be reopened.
 The lids are cut open in the laboratory and cannot be reused.

 DBS: Put each of the DBS cards in a secure sealable plastic bag along with the two portions of desiccant gel.
 Make sure that the number on the card is visible.
 The two bags are then sealed with the tamper-proof strips and placed in the silver pouch.
 This is then closed using the large blue tamper-proof strip.